 I solve mathematical problems and produce computer-assisted proofs.
 Using techniques from satisfiability solving and computer algebra, my work has enabled the solution of many hard combinatorial problems thousands of times faster than previously possible.

 Currently, I am an assistant professor in the School of Computer Science at the University of Windsor.
-I completed my PhD in the Cheriton School of Computer Science at the University of Waterloo, and with Vijay Ganesh I lead the MathCheck project.
+I completed my PhD in the Cheriton School of Computer Science at the University of Waterloo, and I hold an adjunct affiliation there as a lead of the MathCheck project.

 See my curriculum vitae or bio for a summary of my academic career and my research statement, publication list, or showcase for an overview of my research.
 If you are interested in working with me, the MathCheck group at the University of Waterloo and the Algorithms & Mathematics group at the University of Windsor are accepting applications for open research positions.